Frequently Asked Questions - Graduate Admission

 7. How soon will I hear about my admission status?

-Admission to the professional phase of the physical therapy program will be on a rolling basis.
-Notification of acceptance will begin as qualified applicants are received and evaluated.
+Admission to the professional phase of the physical therapy program will occur on a rolling basis.
+Notification of acceptance will begin in the late Fall.
 Applications may be submitted through the Physical Therapy Centralized Application Service (PTCAS) which typically begins receiving application in July.
-Applications will be considered through March 1 for the class that begins the following fall.
+Applications will be accepted through March 1 for the class that begins the following fall.

-8. If I am on a waitlist, how late will I hear if a seat has opened?
+8. If I am on a waitlist, when will I hear if a seat has opened?

 Waitlist decisions are made on a rolling basis.
 If an accepted applicant notifies the department that she/he will not be attending, a student on waitlist will be offered the seat.
 Students who are on the waitlist will be contacted at the latest by August 1st.